 Whether you're nursing or giving your baby formula, it’s difficult for a baby to overeat at this stage, so don’t worry if your baby seems to be consuming more than you thought.
 For a basic guideline, measure your baby's weight and then feed them 150ml-200ml per kilo.
 The best thing you can do is feed whenever they need it, as babies typically know exactly how much food they need at this stage.

-Affecting up to 40% of babies, colic is a normal fear for many parents.
+Affecting up to 40 per cent of babies, colic is a normal fear for many parents.
 It’s uncontrollable and meaningless crying that can be exhausting for you.
 However, it is thought to dissipate by three months – which probably still feels like a long way off right now.
 The best thing you can do is figure out whether your baby is experiencing colic, or if there is another reason, such as a urinary infection.
 Take your baby to the doctors if you notice the signs of colic which are: